ig3/srf/README.md

  * viewtime: the time spent viewing the card
  * studytime: the time spent studying the card, for study time calculations
  * lapses: the number of times the card has lapsed

+### template
+A template record associates a template name with a pair of mustache templates for front and back of a card and some CSS for styling the card.

+### templateset
+A templateset associates a templateset name and a set of field names.

+Each template is associated with a templateset and the set of fields in the templateset is the union of the sets of fields of each template in the templateset.

+Each fieldset is associated with a templateset and for each fieldset, one card is produced for each template in the templateset.

 ## Anki database